-Here is a list of some of the materials used throughout the archives.
-These are affiliate links, so the trading post will be supported by a small commission when you purchase through them.
+Over the years, I’ve used several different mediums, from colored pencil, to watercolor to digital.
+My core tools right now are pretty simple!
+Some of these are affiliate links, so the trading post will be supported by a small commission when you purchase through them.

 Canon Pixma iX6820 – It’s marketed as a craft printer, meaning that it can print on thick, wide material.
-It’s our go to for large projects and printing lines on watercolor paper for our own work.
+It’s my go to for large projects and printing lines on watercolor paper (lightly so the ink won’t bleed).

-Canon Rebel T5i – Occasionally you’ll see some of our crafters giving demos or timelapse videos of their work coming to life.
-We went with this camera because it was a mid-range price and works well for video.
-We typically rig it to a PVC pipe overhead mount.
+Canon Rebel T5i – Occasionally you’ll see some demos or time lapse videos of work coming to life.
+I went with this camera because it was a mid-range price and works well for video.
+I typically rig it to a PVC pipe overhead mount.

-Blue Yeti Microphone – Sometimes we record the tales we receive orally.
-This microphon is great for recording voice overs, podcasts and even music.
+Blue Yeti Microphone – Sometimes I record tales orally.
+This microphone is great for recording voice overs, podcasts and even music.
 Warning though: It’s pretty huge.
-It’s about double the size of what we typically think of when we see microphones.
+It’s about double the size of what I typically think of when I see microphones.